Disgusted with GP Surgery

 I had taken readings of my BP over the last week which he looked at and he agreed there was a problem and I am now on yet another medication; let's hope this sorts things.

-Thanks all for your info and advice.
+Thanks all for your info and advice.0 -

-Oh good and thank you so much for telling us :D I do like happy endings t115006
+Oh good and thank you so much for telling us

 If at first you don't succeed, then skydiving definitely isn't for you.

 Hi DD, I had the same problem with Amlodipine with the swelling of my legs so was put on Ramipril.
-Now taking 10g of Ramipril and a water pill has now been added, so far am getting up twice in the night to go to loo, hope it settles down, cos its a nuisance having interrupted sleep when I have only just managed to get a full 5 hours - and that has taken over a year to achieve!
+Now taking 10g of Ramipril and a water pill has now been added, so far am getting up twice in the night to go to loo, hope it settles down, cos its a nuisance having interrupted sleep when I have only just managed to get a full 5 hours - and that has taken over a year to achieve!0

 I take 10mgs ramipril too but I've always regarded the twice nightly loo visits as the price for having children rather than the BP meds.